izavalaibm/CLI-Tool-Downlaod/README.md

 bash <(curl -L http://ibm.biz/kubecli)
 ```

 This will download the needed files and place them under you /usr/local/bin/ directory.
-Once downloaded you will be able to use the CLI in your system.
+Once downloaded you will be able these CLI tools for your system your system.

 ## Windows instructions